wslooney/Symbolic-Logic/README.md

 GUIDE FOR
 predicate_logic.py

-For Predicate Logic or Sentence Logic, it includes the following functions infixtopolish(wff) is a function that takes infix notation wff and outputs Polish notation (also replaces the (3x) and (4x) with the quantifiers' unicodes.) polishtoinfix (wff) is a function that takes a Polish notation wff and outputs infix notation (also replaces the (3x) and (4x) with the quantifiers' unicodes.) infix_wff_check(wff) check to see if an infix notation sentence is well-formed
+For use in Predicate Logic or Sentence Logic, it includes the following functions infixtopolish(wff) is a function that takes infix notation wff and outputs Polish notation (also replaces the (3x) and (4x) with the quantifiers' unicodes.) polishtoinfix (wff) is a function that takes a Polish notation wff and outputs infix notation (also replaces the (3x) and (4x) with the quantifiers' unicodes.) infix_wff_check(wff) check to see if an infix notation sentence is well-formed